 - LG G8 ThinQ specs: This phone is handy

 Finally, Sprint will sell the HTC 5G Hub sometime in the second quarter of 2019.
 It supports up to 20 connected devices, all of which can experience the 5G speeds on Sprint’s network.
 It also has its own 5-inch display for watching movies, playing games and more, since it is also a full Android 9 Pie device.
-Once again, pricing has for the HTC 5G hub has yet to be revealed.
+Pre-orders have begun, but again, you can only purchase one, at least at the moment, in the first four 5G cities of Atlanta, Dallas, Houston and Kansas City.
+The HTC 5G Hub will cost $12.50 per month for 24 months on a Sprint Flex plan.
+That’s about half its normal monthly lease price, so normally you would have to pay $600 for the full, non-contract, price.

 Sprint 5G Plans and prices